What Type of Wool Is Used In Mattresses

 The Best Combination

 The best wool mattresses are usually a blend of different types of wool fiber.
 This blend provides a combination of long and medium crimp wool that is naturally crimped without any added process that can add unwanted chemicals.

 You can find this information and more at http://www.sheepusa.org/

-• Click to learn more about chemical free mattresses.
+• Click to learn more about Why Should I Get A Chemical Free Mattresses?.

 • Click to check out some great organic wool mattresses.

-• Click to learn more about crimped wool.
+• Click to learn more about What Does Crimped Wool Mean?.

-• Click to learn more about how wool is collected.
+• Click to learn more about Where Does Wool Come From?.

 - Organic Wool Verses Natural Wool Mattresses